Abscesses are focal confined collections of suppurative inflammatory material and can be thought of as having three

 Immediately anterior to the anterior lacrimal ...

-The anterior superior alveolar canal courses through the anterior wall of the maxillary sinus, and contains the anterior superior artery, vein and nerve.
+The anterior superior alveolar canal courses through the anterior wall of the maxillary sinus, and contains the anterior superior alveolar nerve, artery and vein.
 Usually, it shares a common channel with the infraorbital canal but when seen separately should not be confused for a fracture.

 Antrochoanal polyps (ACP) are solitary sinonasal polyps that arise within the maxillary sinus.
 They pass through and enlarge the sinus ostium and posterior nasal cavity to the nasopharynx.

 Similar polyps can arise in the sphenoid sinus extending into the nasopharynx: these are termed sphenoch...

 An antrolith is a calcified mass within the maxillary sinus.
 The origin of the nidus of calcification may be extrinsic (foreign body in sinus) or intrinsic (stagnant mucus, fungal ball).